SS

 GARTH CASTLE was a Castle Line ship built at Clyde (Elder)

-in 1880 and launched 1881, 3,660 tons, 13½ knots, 365
+in 1880 and launched 16th December 1880, 3,660 tons, 13½

-feet by 43 feet, compound engines, single screw.
-She could
+knots, 365 feet by 43 feet, compound engines, single screw.

-carry 120 first passengers, 100 second and 160 third.
-She
+She could carry 120 first passengers, 100 second and 160 third.

-the line, bought in 1880.
-In January 1900 she was used to
+of the line, bought in 1880.
+In January 1900 she was used

-transport the City Imperial Volunteers to South Africa to
+to transport the City Imperial Volunteers to South Africa

-fight in the Boer War.
+to fight in the Boer War.
 In 1901 she was so to Elder Dempster

 & co. and became the ISMAILIA (Khedivial Mail).
 In 1921